Assasinphoenix/pyqt5-tutorial/stackedwidget.rst

 =======
 Example
 =======
-Below is an example of an StackedWidget:
+Below is an example of a StackedWidget:

 .. literalinclude:: _examples/stackedwidget.py